meshery/meshery/docs/pages/reference/troubleshooting/meshery-operator-meshsync-troubleshooting.md

 category: troubleshooting
 ---

+{% include alert.html type="dark" title="Meshery Error Code Reference" content="Have specific error with an error code?
+See the <a href='/reference/error-codes'>Meshery Error Code Reference</a> for probable cause and suggested remediations." %}

 There are common issues Meshery users may face whiile operating the [Meshery Operator]({{site.baseurl}}/concepts/architecture/operator/) and its custom controllers, [MeshSync]({{site.baseurl}}/concepts/architecture/meshsync) and [Broker]({{site.baseurl}}/concepts/architecture/broker), that can be resolved by performing specific actions.
 This documentation aims to empower users by providing a set of troubleshooting tools and actions.

-## Status of MeshSync and Meshery Broker
+## Understanding the Status of Meshery Operator, MeshSync, and Meshery Broker

 The following table describes the various states of MeshSync and Meshery Broker and their implications.